lukaszkukla/qubartstudios/README.md

 ### fonts
 I used [Google Fonts](https://fonts.google.com/ "Google Fonts").
 The font used for the entire website is [Poppins](https://fonts.google.com/specimen/Roboto+Slab?query=rob "Poppins").

+The use of **small caps** for headings, navbars and other components on the website is **intentional** and is part of the design.
+This also applies to readme.md file.

 ### icons
 I used [Font Awesome library](https://fontawesome.com/ "Font Awesome") for extra visual cues.